IrfanSapFiori/NewTestCodingSap/README.md

 # NewTestCodingSap
-This is my test coding repo
+This is my test coding repo for SAP UI5